 We believe that home learning should be used to effectively reinforce and/or extend the knowledge that children have learnt in school and foster the skills of independent learning.
 The home learning tasks set by class teachers are to be meaningful and engaging.
 We hope that children will feel a sense of personal satisfaction and pride in their work and both teachers and parents will recognise, support and praise their efforts.
 For older pupils, home learning encourages them to be self motivated and disciplined in their study and improves their ability to complete tasks outside of the school environment.

+Home Learning is usually set on a Friday to be completed by the following Wednesday.
 All home learning should be completed in the given timescale and to the best of your child’s ability.
 Home learning will be set at the appropriate level for your child, but if your child experience difficulties or needs further challenge please write a small note to the teacher in their home learning books.

 Reading is paramount to success in the development of your child.
 As teachers and parents it is important to foster an innate love and enjoyment for reading.
 Reading should take place on a daily basis at home and may be undertaken in many different forms depending on your child’s age and individual needs, including independent, shared and guided reading.